 The Ixtaca deposit is one of several exploration targets on the wholly owned Tuligtic property.
 The 14,000 hectare Tuligtic claim covers an area of high level epithermal clay alteration.
 The project area is partially covered by volcanic ash deposits which mask underlying alteration, potential vein zones and associated soil responses.
 In areas devoid of this covering ash, soil sampling has defined several distinct zones of elevated gold and silver values and trace elements typically associated with epithermal vein systems.
 The Ixtaca zone is one of the largest areas of gold/silver soil response but it is also one of the areas with the least ash cover on the project.
 Management believes that the other altered and geochemically anomalous areas could represent additional zones of underlying quartz-carbonate epithermal veining like the Ixtaca zone.
-In 2014 the Company anticipates redirecting drilling efforts to the exploration of high priority epithermal targets outside of the Ixtaca Zone but within the project boundaries.

 The potential quantity and grade of these exploration targets is conceptual in nature.
 There has been insufficient exploration and/or study to define these exploration targets as a Mineral Resource.
 It is uncertain if additional exploration will result in these exploration targets being delineated as a Mineral Resource.
-The potential quantity and grade of these exploration targets has not been used in the PEA.
+The potential quantity and grade of these exploration targets has not been used in the PEA update.